-You know you shouldn’t do it so much but you can’t stop.
+You know you shouldn’t do it so much, but you can’t stop.
 You try to manage it.
-You make promises to walk away from it but it falls apart in moments of weakness.
-It’s a never-ending cycle but this time it’s not drugs or alcohol.
+Your promises to walk away from it fall apart in moments of weakness.
+It’s a never-ending cycle, but this time it’s not drugs or alcohol.
 It’s social media.

 When I got sober in 2009, the best thing anyone told me was “Just do right now.”
-This concept gives me permission to focus on the moment at hand and if said moment is better without social media, fantastic.
+This concept gives me permission to focus on the moment at hand.
+And if said moment is better without social media, fantastic.
 Will it be like this forever?
-I don’t know nor do I need to.
+I don’t know, nor do I need to.
 I can worry about my often shocking amount of screen time tomorrow.
-I also heard, “progress not perfection” back then.
+“Progress not perfection,” is another phrase I heard back then.
 This is helpful too.
-I can fall of the wagon or stay abstinent from social media but thanks to recovery from drugs and alcohol, I know that it’s possible.
+I might fall of the wagon or stay abstinent from social media.
+Thanks to recovery from drugs and alcohol, I know that it’s possible.